SignLLM: Sign Language Production Large Language Models: More Details of Prompt2Sign

 \subsection{Pose Information}

-\textbf{Necessity of Uniform Standards.} If there is a mismatch between any of these components in \ac{slp} \cite{wang2018video,wang2018high,chan2019everybody,saunders2020progressive,stoll2020text2sign,saunders2021mixed} or SLT \cite{camgoz2018neural,camgoz2020sign,ko2019neural,Bohacek_2022_WACV}, it can lead to complex challenges.
+\paragraph{Necessity of Uniform Standards.} If there is a mismatch between any of these components in \ac{slp} \cite{wang2018video,wang2018high,chan2019everybody,saunders2020progressive,stoll2020text2sign,saunders2021mixed} or SLT \cite{camgoz2018neural,camgoz2020sign,ko2019neural,Bohacek_2022_WACV}, it can lead to complex challenges.
 For instance, if the results of pose recognition cannot be used as training data, the results of SLR cannot be used for model testing, or if the results of sign language generation cannot be used as conditional input \cite{chan2019everybody,wei2020gac,zhou2019dance}, which have troubled many novice researchers in the field.

-\textbf{Data Format Conversion.}
+\paragraph{Data Format Conversion.}

 \begin{itemize} \item \textbf{How to extract key points?} We extracted two-dimensional (2D) frontal human pose information from videos of different resolutions, including upper body pose information of the body and hands, through OpenPose~\cite{openpose}.
 Includes 8 upper body key points.
 21 keypoints in each hand, which is a total of 42 hand keypoints.
-These two parts add up to fifty keypoints, each of which has three XYZ messages, or 150 numbers. \end{itemize} Then in steps ``json (2D keypoints) to h5'', ``h5 to txt (3D keypoints)'', and ``txt to skels (Standard Pose Storage)'':
+These two parts add up to fifty keypoints, each of which has three XYZ messages, or 150 numbers. \end{itemize} Then in steps ``json (2D keypoints) to h5'', ``h5 to txt (3D keypoints)'', and ``txt to compressed data'':

-\begin{itemize} \item \textbf{How to complete ``json to h5''} We successively obtain a json number in a folder (a frame of pose information, 50 key points, 150 numbers), and then read all the json numbers in a folder into the key name of an h5 (h5 is a format of numpy) file, multiple folders form multiple build names, and finally form an h5 file. \end{itemize}
+\begin{itemize} \item \textbf{How to complete ``json to h5''?} We successively obtain a json number in a folder (a frame of pose information, 50 key points, 150 numbers), and then read all the json numbers in a folder into the key name of an h5 (h5 is a format of numpy) file, multiple folders form multiple build names, and finally form an h5 file. \end{itemize}

 \begin{itemize} \item \textbf{How to complete ``h5 to txt''?} We read each key name of h5 in turn (the original folder name), create the corresponding folder, each folder generates 5 txt files, the last one is the result, the first 4 txt stores the intermediate variable.
-This is the part of 2D to 3D, and the key formula of \texttt{Step III} in the text is the formula of this part.
-Additionally, we read the relevant data and delete the unqualified data such as NaN, 0, or replace it with the average median of the data.
-Finally, we condensed the data to about 1/5 of the original, this data comes from the processing of ASL part. \end{itemize}
+This is the part of 2D to 3D, and the key formula 3 in the text is the formula of this part.
+Additionally, we read the relevant data and delete the unqualified data such as NaN, 0, or replace it with the average median.
+Finally, we condensed the data to about 1/5 of the original, which comes from the processing of the ASL part. \end{itemize}